dzankov/MI-PROP/README.rst

 Documentation
 ----------------------

-The detailed documentation can be found [here](https://dzankov.github.io/MI-PROP/).
+The detailed documentation can be found `here <https://dzankov.github.io/MI-PROP/>`_.